Name Change for Non-Citizens

 Am I eligible to change my name in Australia?

-Certificates of Name Change are issued by the Registry of Births, Deaths and Marriages (BDM) in your home state.
+Legal name change certificates are issued by Births, Deaths and Marriages (BDM) in the state where you usually reside.
 There are separate fees payable directly to BDM.
-Whilst the law changes from state to state, generally speaking you are eligible to change your name if you fit into one of the following circumstances:
+Whilst the law varies slightly from state to state, you are eligible to change your name if you fit into one of the following circumstances:

-• Your birth is not registered in Australia and you have a protective order to protect you and/or your children from domestic violence
+• you have a protective order to protect you and/or your children from domestic violence

 The law for most states requires you to provide one of the following documents: